2Tough/Restaurant-page/README.md

 # restaurant-page
-A project from the Odin project to practice using webpack.
+A project from the Odin project to practice the use of webpack modules.